sjdseu/Real-CATS/README.md

 The Real-CATS dataset includes 103,203 criminal addresses from real-world reports and 106,196 benign addresses from exchange customers until May 30, 2024.
 We hope this dataset can contribute to cryptocurrency anti-money laundering research and foster the healthy development of the blockchain ecosystem.

-Our paper can be found here:

-The detailed transaction list for each address will be available soon.
+The detailed transaction record for each address is available at: https://www.kaggle.com/datasets/lvd312393/real-cats

 ### Target Audience